rehmanpranto/Cognitask/README.md

-# Cognitask# Cognitask: An Intelligent Task Manager
+# Cognitask: An Intelligent Task Manager

 Cognitask is a modern, full-stack task management application designed to help you structure your thoughts and achieve your goals.
 It combines a clean, minimalist interface with powerful AI features to provide a streamlined and intelligent user experience.

 ## Core Features

-- **User Authentication**: Secure sign-up and login functionality to manage your personal tasks.
 - **CRUD for Tasks**: Full capabilities to create, read, update, and delete your tasks.
 - **AI Task Suggestion**: Get intelligent task suggestions based on your current to-do list.
 - **AI Task Prioritization**: Let AI automatically re-order your tasks based on their perceived priority.